Board of Directors

 Karen Howell, President Emeritus

 Karen Howell has been a dedicated member of the Evansville Art Center (EAC) since joining in 2008.
-She first served on the Board in 2009, and later as president from 2015 to 2025.
+She first served on the Board in 2009, and soon after was elected President, and continued to serve in that position until 2025.
 She is a passionate supporter of the arts in all forms, believing in their power to create a warm, connected community.
 Now, as President Emeritus, she continues to mentor and support the next generation of leadership.

 Before her deep involvement in the arts, Karen worked in human resources at the U.S. Post Office, where she gained a strong appreciation for community engagement and advocacy.
 She understands the importance of spreading awareness and activism through the arts, ensuring they remain accessible to all.